nisergdesai/Planly_App/README.md

 4. Now do "cd .." to get out of the Trainer folder.
 Try running app.py.
 This message should appear shortly:  "* Running on http://127.0.0.1:5000".

 5. Open the link in your browser.
 You will see a few different "connect" buttons.
-Contact Niserg Desai to obtain permission for your particular Google and/or Microsoft accounts.
+You will need to contact Niserg Desai to obtain permission to connect your particular Google and/or Microsoft accounts.